kagandikmen/clairvoyant/README.md

 ## Current Status of the Project

 Tests on real hardware (AMD Zynq 7020 SoC on PYNQ-Z1) are completed as of 2025-05-14.
-The demo application in [software/sr_demo/](software/sr_demo/) can successfully enhance grayscale images with sizes upto 256x256.
+The demo application in [software/sr_demo/](software/sr_demo/) can successfully enhance grayscale images with sizes up to 256×256.

 ### Next Steps

-- Measurement and documentation of clarvoyant's PSNR
+- Measurement and documentation of clairvoyant's PSNR
 - Python code to generate the plots in [docs/cv/eval/](docs/cv/eval/)
 - Implementation of RGB superresolution in a dedicated demo application
 - Function libraries to facilitate access to the super-resolution functionality